Industry Guides12 min read17 April 2026

 • Annual risk assessment review scheduled

-Workplace safety is one of several regulatory obligations Singapore SMEs must manage alongside PDPA compliance, employment law, and industry-specific regulations.
+Workplace safety is one of several regulatory frameworks Singapore SMEs manage alongside PDPA compliance, employment law, and industry-specific regulations.

-The common thread across all these frameworks is documentation and proactive management.
-Just as the PDPA requires you to appoint a DPO and maintain data protection policies, the WSHA requires you to conduct risk assessments and maintain safety documentation.
+The common thread?
+Documentation and proactive management.
+The PDPA requires you to appoint a DPO and maintain data protection policies.
+The WSHA requires risk assessments and safety documentation.
+The Employment Act requires proper employment records.
+It's the same discipline applied across different domains.

-For SMEs, managing multiple compliance frameworks can feel overwhelming.
-Tools that centralise compliance tracking — monitoring PDPA, workplace safety, employment law, and other obligations in one place — can save significant time and reduce the risk of gaps.
+Managing multiple frameworks can feel overwhelming for a small business.
+Tools that centralise compliance tracking across PDPA, workplace safety, and employment law save real time and reduce the risk of gaps.

 Track all your compliance obligations in one place.
 ComplyHQ helps Singapore SMEs manage PDPA compliance and stay on top of regulatory requirements.
 Start a free assessment